austinjaney/Obsidian/Microsoft/Reconnect an exchange mailbox.md

 # Reconnect an exchange mailbox
 #sysadmin #exchange #powershell

-In Exchange powershell to enable or reconnect a recently disabled mailbox to its user run the following command
+In Exchange PowerShell to enable or reconnect a recently disabled mailbox to its user run the following command.

 ```powershell
 Connect-Mailbox -Identity "User Name" -Database EX13GeneralUser -User "User Name" -Alias uname